-Welcome: July 2016 will be the tenth year of a ten-year commitment to conduct a cross-cultural immersion learning experience on the Rosebud Sioux Reservation.
+Welcome: July 8-14, 2017 will be the 11th year of a cross-cultural immersion learning experience on the Rosebud Sioux Reservation.
 Our experience is conducted in a good way in friendship and partnership with the Sicangu Lakota people.
 It is deeply enriching learning experience for those who participate.
 The group is limited to the first twenty-five people who register.
 We will arrive as learners to be educated by Sicangu Lakota leaders/people, history and the ways of the people.

-Introduction: There are certain aspects of ourselves, culture, and faith that we can only learn by deeply engaging ourselves in another culture.
-This immersion experience will expose and challenge you to a wider appreciation of Creator's creative wonder in the light of being fully human and fully a follower of Jesus.
+There are certain aspects of ourselves, our own culture and faith, that we can only learn by deeply engaging in another culture.
+This immersion experience will expose and challenge you to a wider appreciation of Creator's creative wonder as you contemplate being fully human and fully a follower of Jesus.

 Course Objectives: Our goal is to expose students to aspects of culture, religion and faith that they normally are not exposed to in order to sensitize them to the issues, needs, and opportunities for living out ones faith in Jesus in the midst of "otherness."
 One of the major benefits of a short cross-cultural experience is the opportunity to recognize your own cultural ways, biases and prejudices more clearly as you learn to understand and appreciate those of another.
 This unique experience will challenge and assist participants to discover Creator’s work in all cultures.
 The following objectives strive to reach this goal:

 1. Encounter another culture and begin engaging yourselves with others in that culture.
 In the process, we learn to love one another as ourselves.